Brezensalzer/ot-sensor-lp/README.md

 # ot-sensor-lp
-Broadcasting Sleepy Thread Device with a BME280 sensor on a Nordic nRF52840 Dongle (PCA10059).
+Sleepy Thread Device with a BME280 sensor on a Nordic nRF52840 Dongle (PCA10059).
 Programmed with nRF Connect for Desktop/Zephyr.

 As there is no support for OpenThread in Arduino, I'm trying my luck with the Nordic nRF Connect SDK/Zephyr.
 After struggling with the new concepts in Zephyr (device tree and overlay files), here is the first working example.